 Ms. Worrell received her B.A. from the University of Massachusetts at Amhurst in 1981, her J.D. from Boston University School of Law in 1984 and her LL.M. from New York University School of Law in 1986.
 She has more than two decades of public policy, legal, and legislative experience.

 Ms. Zane received her B.S. in Business, summa cum laude, from the University of Maryland.
-She received her J.D. from the George Washington University Law School, with honors, where she was a school finalist in the Van Vleck Moot Court Competition.
-She has served as a Special Master for the Court of Federal Claims and as an Assistant United States Attorney for the District of Columbia.
+She received her J.D. from the George Washington University Law School, with honors, where she was on the Moot Court Board.
+She works with the Pro Bono Resource Center of Maryland, which among other things, staffs the Consumer Protection and Rent Court Projects.
+She previously served as a Special Master for the Court of Federal Claims and as an Assistant United States Attorney for the District of Columbia.
+She also has worked at the Maryland State Bar Association (MSBA) as the Publications Attorney and at Whitman Walker Health, representing patients.